Home / Detox Programs / Opioid Withdrawal Symptoms & Detox Timeline

 If you or someone you love is struggling with opioid withdrawal, help is available.
 Granite Recovery Centers provides compassionate addiction treatment throughout New Hampshire and Maine.

-Our team of clinicians and medical professionals is available 24/7 to guide you toward recovery.
+Our admissions team is available 24/7 to help you start treatment.

 Frequently Asked Questions